spitbol/x64/readme.txt

 makefile.macos is the makefile to be used for macos.
 Will hopefully be able to use nasm for macos, but that is yet to be determined.

+The unix/linux version is built and tested with

+	make 		build ./sbl for unix 64 bit make test

+The port to OSX is now NOT working and DOES NOT pass the basic sanity test:

+	make macos	build ./sbl for osx 64 bit make test_macos

 Update		17 June 2015	Dave Shields

 File ./docs/minimal-reference-manual.md replaces ./docs/minimal-reference-manual.html.
 (This was easier to format, and the